Fractions

 When multiplying or dividing an inequality by a negative number, we must reverse the direction of the inequality (the signs of both values flip and they end up on opposite sides of zero).

 We can’t multiply or divide an inequality by an unknown term, because the sign of that term isn’t yet known.
-To deal with this, we use addition and subtraction to rewrite the inequality to have zero on one side, and then we solve to find the values of the unknown terms.
+To deal with this, we use addition and subtraction to rewrite the inequality to have zero on one side, we merge all terms into one term, and then we solve to find the values of the unknown terms.

 Critical points for inequalities